What is the opt out system in England?

 Have another question?

-If you would like to speak to somebody about changes in the law, please call our dedicated line on: 0300 303 2094
+If you would like to speak to somebody about changes in the law, please call our contact centre on 0300 123 23 23.

-The law around organ donation is changing in England.
-This means that from spring 2020, all adults in England will be considered an organ donor when they die unless they had recorded a decision not to donate or are in one of the excluded groups.
+The law around organ donation in England has changed.
+All adults in England are now considered to have agreed to be an organ donor when they die unless they have recorded a decision not to donate or are in one of the excluded groups.

 No. It will still be for you to choose if you want to be an organ donor.
 And if you don’t want to donate, it’s really quick and simple to record your decision on the NHS Organ Donor Register.
 The quickest and easiest way to do this is online, but if you don’t have internet access you can call our contact centre on 0300 123 23 23.

 Yes.
-Families will continue to be consulted before organ donation goes ahead.
+Families will continue to be involved before organ donation goes ahead.

 If you have specific instructions about which organs you would or would not like to donate, you should provide this information when you record your donation decision on the NHS Organ Donation Register.